-EAC-CPF is based on the International Standard Archival Authority Record for Corporate Bodies, Persons and Families, 2nd Edition, 2003.
+Encoded Archival Context for Corporate Bodies, Persons, and Families - EAC-CPF - is an International Standard Archival Authority Record for Corporate Bodies, Persons and Families, 2nd Edition, 2003.
 It is used closely in association with Encoded Archival Description (EAD), an XML-Schema for encoding archival finding aids, but not limited to it.

-This website informs about the EAC-CPF Schema, it's background, context, and use.
+This website informs about the EAC-CPF Schema, its background, context, and use.
 Questions or remarks concerning this standard can be send to the EAD-Mailinglist.